Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Performance Evaluation

 \subsubsection{Prototype Implementation}

-We employ software defined network (SDN) to implement the DSCP based network prototype over physical nodes and links provided by Cloudlab~\cite{Cloudlab}.
-Cloudlab provides physical machines across three sites around the United States: Utah, Wisconsin, and South Carolina.
-It also provides $2\times10$Gbps network interfaces to every node via SDN.
-It is worth noting that SDN is not the prerequisite of Linkbait implementation, since the DSCP method can be deployed in traditional networks as well.
-We implement Linkbait on the \emph{Floodlight}~\cite{Floodlight} controller.
-We use \emph{OVS}~\cite{OpenVswitch} to virtualize layer-2 switches which support OpenFlow 1.3~\cite{OpenFlow_v1.3} to perform selectively rerouting.
-Note that links in our experiments consist of layer-3 routers whereas only rerouting sites are implemented as switches.
-In addition, we leverage \emph{iPerf}~\cite{iPerf} to emulate the legitimate TCP-like flows in the network.
+We employ software defined network (SDN) to implement the DSCP based network prototype over physical nodes and links provided by Cloudlab~\cite{b40}.
+Cloudlab provides $2\times10$Gbps network interfaces to every node via SDN.
+We implement Linkbait on the \emph{Floodlight}~\cite{b41} controller.
+We use \emph{OVS}~\cite{b42} to virtualize layer-2 switches which support OpenFlow 1.3~\cite{b43} to perform selectively rerouting.
+In addition, we leverage \emph{iPerf} to emulate the legitimate TCP-like flows in the network.

-We build a experimental network with two edges (ingress/egress routers) in the prototype.
-We build such a network because its structure is similar to a simplified ISP network.
+We build a experimental network with two edges in the prototype, whose structure is similar to a simplified ISP network.
 A bait link with three parallel links is deployed between the edges.
 Among the three link, there is a converge link $L_c$ for link obfuscation, and there is another link $L_o$ through which both link-probers and legitimate users communicate with the target area.
 In addition, there is a link $L_l$ which only contains legitimates flows.
-It is worth noting that the effect of flow rerouting can be demonstrated even with only one bait link, since rerouting in a large system just uses a combination of several bait links.